I hear this question nearly every day – from both patients and conventional medical doctors.

 Other Tests that would include in my list would be a salivary or blood Cortisol levels to check adrenal function, Serum Ferritin, and iron levels, vitamin D, Sex hormones as needed.
 Heavy metal testing, CDSA (comprehensive digestive stool analysis), food sensitivity tests are functional tests that help finding the root cause in most cases.

 Naturopathic medicine can treat the root cause of the problem with thyroid dysfunction and with natural therapies help create its own level of hormones.
 With every patient, in addition to evaluation of related systems, I discuss the role of nutrition and a customized plan that will work to support the thyroid health.
 If there is autoimmunity as being the underlying cause of the problem, the immune system needs to be managed and inflammation needs to be controlled.
 If the thyroid has deficiency producing hormones, lifestyle, environment and nutrient deficiencies need to be looked at.

 Essential fatty acids, B vitamins, Iodine, botanical adaptogens are a few general examples of natural therapies.

-As per my experience, thyroid condition does not exist in isolation and all related systems need attention.
+From my experience as a functional medicine practitioner in Singapore, thyroid condition does not exist in isolation and all related systems need attention.
 Thereby regulating it can be tricky and should be done by a qualified healthcare physician.